itsMapleLeaf/aspects-vtt/tasks.md

   - [x] conform to background image size
   - [x] configure cell size in pixels
   - [x] zooming
+  - [ ] have the map fill the entire screen, then turn the dice roller and character sheet into overlay panels
 - characters
   - [x] pronouns field
   - [x] show stress thresholds